4GeeksAcademy/machine-learning-content/export/descriptive-statistics.md

 **Variance**

 Just another measure of dispersion, of how data points differ from the mean.
 Variance is the expectation of the squared deviation of a random variable from its population mean or sample mean.
+Variance is interesting in a mathematical sense, but the standard deviation is often a much better measure of how spread out the distribution is.

 ![descriptive_stats_variance.png](../assets/descriptive_stats_variance.png)